Spontaneous Fermentation: Science, Not Sorcery

 Sometimes the finished version is blended with an intentionally inoculated beer.
 But to be wild, to me, some part of that beer had to be spontaneously fermented.

 A myriad of flavors and aromas evolve because airborne (or other) funk found a batch of beer and fermented its barley sugars.
 Again, wild beers are not intentionally inoculated with yeast that has been ‘”wrangled” in the laboratory.
 On a day-to-day basis most brewers, brewery quality control professionals, and even some biochemists are yeast wranglers.
 However there are also rogues who dabble in the wild side.

 Sour and the Wild Side

 When sampling these beers, the sour descriptor comes up often.
-When it comes from acidity, sourness in beer helps heighten and brighten food it is paired with.
+When it comes from acidity, sourness in beer helps heighten and brighten foods it is paired with.
 This, by the way, is also why we use so much salt on our food.
-Both salt and acidity help food flavors POP.
-Sour or acid in a craft beer is the yin to the yang of the sweetness in foods.
+Both salt and acidity help food flavors “POP.”
+Sour or acid flavors in a craft beer is the yin to the yang of the sweetness in foods.
 Try a sour beer with and without food and you’ll see what I mean.
-Add wild funk into the mix and you’ve got incredible complexity to contrast and heighten much on the gastronomic side of the world.
+Add wild funk into the mix and you’ve got incredible complexity to contrast and heighten your food pairing experiences.

 If you travel in beer circles that go beyond the American light lager, then perhaps you too have experienced sour or wild ales.
 The author of Wild Brews, Jeff Sparrow, explains it this way, “The character of wild beers arises not so much from the ingredients, but from the environment of the brewery: the air, the walls, the wood, and the casks.
 A unique combination of environmental conditions (winemakers call this terroir) present in every place where beer is produced determines the character of a wild beer.”